 Simply put, being able to write wills or sue for damages does not translate into being able to represent people accused of DUI.
 Even many highly competent criminal defense lawyers will not defend DUIs.
 Why?
 Because the laws and techniques are constantly evolving, and what was a successful legal argument yesterday may not work today, it is important that your lawyer be on the cutting edge of what is happening in the courts every day.

-At Cowan Kirk Gaston virtually one hundred per cent of our practice is devoted to defending people accused of DUI.
+At Cowan Kirk virtually one hundred per cent of our practice is devoted to defending people accused of DUI.

 How many DUI cases have you handled?

 Again, experience counts.
 While there is no set number that will determine when a person has developed the necessary skill and experience, it is unlikely, all things being considered, that handling even a few dozen DUIs, or trying several jury trials would be sufficient.

 At Cowan Kirk we have devoted our careers to defending those accused of DUI.
 We have extensive experience in all phases of DUI defense, including hundreds of jury trials.